syncfusion-content/winui-docs/winui/Calendar-DatePicker/Overview.md

 * The drop-down portion used for selecting the date and it can be customized.
 * The Control displays the selected date value in a various formats.
 * Options to change the direction of month while navigation.
-* Allows to selection single and multiple date selection.
 * Drop-down display area in `CalendarDatePicker` control is limited using abbreviated days and months.
 * UI customization support for a drop-down each cells.
 * Supports highlighting special dates with icons.